vbaziuk/vbaziuk/readme.md

 🌱 I’m currently learning UX development and Nest.js for backend applications.

-🎓 Studied Computer Engineering at the University at Buffalo.
+🎓 I studied Computer Engineering at the University at Buffalo.